Everything You Need to Know About Cancellation of Debt (COD)

 How to remove canceled debt from your credit report

-While having debt that's been wiped away removed from your credit history seems like a good idea, this isn't possible.
+While cancellation of debt seems like it would positively impact your credit history, that isn't the case.
 Tayne says that your canceled debt doesn’t get erased from your credit history just because you no longer owe it.

 "It will still appear on your credit report until it naturally falls off," she said, adding that the threshold where negative information falls off credit reports is seven years.